Announced end of UKHO paper nautical charts

 Standard Admiralty paper charts

-“We understand the significance of this announcement, given the remarkable history of UKHO's paper chart production and the trust sailors have placed in ADMIRALTY charts over generations.
-We will support users of SNCs during the withdrawal of our paper chart portfolio and work with our distributors to help users switch to digital alternatives between now and our planned date of 2026. "
+“We understand the significance of this announcement, given the UKHO's remarkable history of paper chart production and the trust that sailors have placed in ADMIRALTY charts over generations.
+We will support users of SNCs during the withdrawal of our paper chart portfolio and work with our distributors to help users switch to digital alternatives between now and our planned date of 2026. ”

 He also explained :